Finnish nationality law: Citizenship of the European Union

 Because Finland forms part of the European Union, Finnish citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Finnish embassy, Finnish citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Finnish citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

-Travel freedom of Finnish citizens

-Visa requirements for Finnish citizens are administrative entry restrictions by the authorities of other states placed on citizens of Finland.
-In 2020, Finnish citizens had visa-free or visa-on-arrival access to 188 countries and territories, ranking the Finnish passport fourth in the world according to the Visa Restrictions Index.

-The Finnish nationality is ranked eighth in The Quality of Nationality Index (QNI).
-This index differs from the Visa Restrictions Index, which focuses on external factors including travel freedom.
-In addition to travel freedom the QNI considers internal factors such as peace & stability, economic strength, and human development.